What is a Translation Glossary?

 - Non-translatable terms

-Depending on the project, a glossary can be created either at the beginning or after we have gathered a significant amount of translated documents for an account.
-Using automated glossary extraction technology that identify terms based on their frequency and use in texts, these apps provide a list of terms and their translations that serve as a first, raw edition of a glossary.
-Then these terms need to be validated for correct usage by the Language Services Provider and by the client’s local reviewers.
+Depending on the project, a translation glossary can be created either at the beginning or after we have gathered a significant amount of translated documents for an account.
+Using automated glossary extraction technology that identifies terms based on their frequency and use in texts, these apps provide a list of terms and their translations that serve as a first, raw edition of a glossary.
+Then these terms need to be validated for correct usage by the translation team and by the client’s local reviewers.

 Less time for translation

 When translators are confused and uncertain about specific terms, they will send queries.
 Query management and answering requires a significant amount of time and as a result, slows down the translation process.
 A comprehensive glossary will help minimize translators’ questions and will increase their speed.
-In fast turnaround projects, when there is almost no time for a back-and-forth of queries between the linguists and the client, an existing glossary can prove to be a life-saver!
+In fast turnaround projects, when there is almost no time for back-and-forths between the linguists and the client, an existing glossary can prove to be a life-saver!